department-of-veterans-affairs/vagov-content/pages/life-insurance/update-beneficiaries-update-rewrite.md

 - Other major life event
 <br>

 It's important to make sure your life insurance beneficiary information is up to date.
-Reviewing your beneficiary information on a regular basis makes it easier for your family members in the event that a claim has to be filed.
+Doing this on a regular basis makes it easier for your family members to file a claim if they need to.

 ## Review and make changes to your VA life insurance beneficiary information